Fishing With Garlic, An Underrated & Cheap Bait Attractant

 Final Thoughts

 Garlic is a very effective bait for catching most species of fish.
-Whilst it will always work with bread and soft baits, it is also very productive when used with artificial fishing baits and lures because of the strong scent.
+It will always work with bread and soft baits, but it is also very productive when used with artificial fishing baits and lures because of its strong scent.

 Being affordable and easy to prepare makes garlic a great fishing bait option.